 - In-home care treatments

 If the injuries you have sustained due to the car accident prevent you from being able to work properly, you will lose your earning capacity.
 Any time away from work earning your usual wages may be able to be claimed back.
 You will need evidence in the form of medical reports proving your inability to return to work and how long it will last.
 Other important information about how much you are usually paid can be in the form of a letter from your employer.
 With this information, we can make a strong case to get you the maximum return of your past and future lost wages.

 Pain and suffering

 It is common to experience mental and physical distress after a car accident.
-Damages for these types of injuries depend on the seriousness of pain experienced and the after-effects associated with it.
+Damages for these types of personal injuries depend on the seriousness of pain experienced and the after-effects associated with it.
 It can include anxiety, stress, trauma and general loss of enjoyment of life.

 Out of pocket expenses